Xijiang1997/BOOST-Ising/README.md

 Make sure you have installed R packages 'mclust', 'Rcpp' and 'edgeR'.

-Firstly, we need to load data and functions
+Firstly, we need to load data and functions.

 ```r
 load("data/olfactory_bulb_11.Rdata")